SpikeGPT: Generative Pre-trained Language Model with Spiking Neural Networks: Experiments

 \subsection{Results on Natural Language Understanding Tasks}

 For NLU tasks, we utilize SpikeGPT as a dynamic embedding generator that constructs embeddings based on context.
-We compare SpikeGPT with text classification algorithms of similar scales, including LSTM~\cite{lstm}, TextCNN~\cite{TextCNN}, BERT~\cite{bert}, and the latest SNN-based text classification algorithm TextSCNN~\cite{lv2023spiking}.
+We compare SpikeGPT with text classification algorithms of similar scales, including LSTM~\citep{lstm}, TextCNN~\citep{TextCNN}, BERT~\citep{bert}, and the latest SNN-based text classification algorithm TextSCNN~\citep{lv2023spiking}.
 The accuracy on four datasets is shown in Tab.~\ref{tab:nlu results}.
 The fine-tuned 216M SpikeGPT achieves the second-highest performance among the models, only surpassed by BERT.
 BERT is a bidirectional Transformer encoder that uses masked training to obtain a high-quality text embedding.
 However, unlike SpikeGPT, BERT does not have the capability to generate text directly.
-Our 45M model without any fine-tune also achieves competitive results compared to the baseline models, indicating the enormous potential of SpikeGPT in NLU tasks.
+Our 46M model without any fine-tuning also achieves competitive results compared to the baseline models, indicating the potential of SpikeGPT in NLU tasks.
 We also analyze the complexity of each method and show that SpikeGPT can achieve linear complexity by using spiking neurons and a recurrent structure.
-Unlike TextSCNN, our model does not require an additional temporal dimension for processing, as it uses the sequence dimension as the basis for spiking neuron feed-forward.
+Unlike TextSCNN, our model does not require an additional temporal dimension for processing, as it uses the sequence dimension iteratively during the forward-pass through the spiking neurons.